 There are also regulations about how and where the outhouse can be constructed, such as keeping it at least 20 feet from property lines and 100 feet from wells.
 You must have the soil evaluated before getting a permit.

-Note that some counties still may have laws which prohibit outhouses.
+Note that some counties still may have laws that prohibit outhouses.

 Incinerating Toilets

 Incinerator toilets are somewhat legal in Georgia.
-You are allowed to use them but only in places where “waste generation is greatly limited, such as a remote office staffed by a limited number of people, and where no waste water from kitchens, bath or laundry is expected.”
-So, most permanent dwellings will be required to use another sewage treatment system.
+You can use them but only in places where “waste generation is minimal, such as a remote office staffed by a limited number of people, and where no wastewater from kitchens, bath or laundry is expected.”
+So, most permanent dwellings must use another sewage treatment system.

 Garbage Removal